nebari-dev/nebari/README.md

 Terraform handles the build, change, and versioning of the infrastructure.
 Helm helps to define, install, and manage [Kubernetes](https://kubernetes.io/ "Automated container deployment, scaling, and management").
-GitHub Actions is used to automatically create commits when the configuration file (`qhub-config.yaml`) is rendered, as well as to kick of the deployment action.
+GitHub Actions is used to automatically create commits when the configuration file (`qhub-config.yaml`) is rendered, as well as to kick off the deployment action.

-QHub aims to abstract all these complexities for our users.
+QHub aims to abstract all these complexities for its users.
 Hence, it is not necessary to know any of the above mentioned technologies to have your project successfully deployed.

 > TLDR:
 > If you know GitHub and feel comfortable generating and using API keys, you should have all it takes to deploy
 > and maintain your system without the need for a dedicated DevOps team.
-No Kubernetes, no Terraform, no Helm.
+No need to learn Kubernetes, Terraform, or Helm.

 ### Cloud Providers
-QHub offers out-of-the-box support for [Digital Ocean](https://www.digitalocean.com/), Amazon [AWS](https://aws.amazon.com/) and [GCP](https://cloud.google.com/ "Google Cloud Provider").
-Support for Microsoft [Azure](https://azure.microsoft.com/en-us/) will be added soon.
+QHub offers out-of-the-box support for [Digital Ocean](https://www.digitalocean.com/), Amazon [AWS](https://aws.amazon.com/), [GCP](https://cloud.google.com/ "Google Cloud Provider"), and Microsoft [Azure](https://azure.microsoft.com/en-us/).

 ![High-level illustration of QHub architecture](docs/source/meta_images/qhub-cloud_architecture.png)